We are prepared to go to trial for you!

 The law protects you for following your conscience, when you disclose information you believe to be a violation of local, state or federal law, rule or regulation.
 Whether you disclose it to your employer or report it to a government agency, it is ILLEGAL for your employer to retaliate against you.

-If you think you have been wrongfully terminated, please contact us today for a free consultation to see if you can get justice for what you have wrongfully suffered.
+If you think you have been wrongfully terminated, please contact us today for a consultation to see if you can get justice for what you have wrongfully suffered.